schmelto/NewsApp/README.md

 npm install -g @ionic/cli
 ```

-To start the app go into te `app`-folder and run:
+To start the app go into the `app`-folder and run:
 ```
 ionic serve
 ```